aws/aws-northstar/src/components/FormRenderer/FormRenderer.md

             component: componentTypes.SELECT,
             name: 'select2',
             label: 'Select 2',
-            helperText: 'Enabled only when the value of Select 1 is 2',
+            helperText: 'Enabled only when the value of Select 1 is 2 and default value changes with the value of select1',
             placeholder: 'Choose an option',
             options: [
                 {